Skip to content

 https://git.ligo.org/api/v4/projects/15655/packages/helm/stable

-additional command for *igwn-kube* (minikube) installation Please not that menikube does not have the threafik service included.
-The gracedb chart will automaticaly instal this service, but require to add the corresponding helm repository.
+Please not that minikube does not have the traefik service included.
+The gracedb chart will automaticaly instal this service, but requires the addition of the corresponding helm repository.

 helm repo add --force-update traefik https://traefik.github.io/charts